How a stand-off at sea led to mob violence in Vietnam

 "I don't remember if they carried sticks or other weapons, but if I walked out, I would have been stampeded to death," said Shen.
 "I saw several policemen walking around.
 But what could they do?"

-The Grobest factory was spared, but a neighbouring Chinese one was looted.
+The Grobest factory was spared, but a neighboring Chinese one was looted.

 "TREAT CHINESE LIKE THEY TREAT US"